dennisXZX/web-developer-notes/Linux.md

 To get your hand dirty, try fiddling with Ubuntu with no hassle using [multipass](https://multipass.run).

+- `tar -zcf archive.tar.gz fileName/folderName` to buddle everything into a compressed file. `tar -xzf archive.tar.gz -C destinationFolder` to unzip the compressed file.
+- `touch fileName` creates a file, but if the file already exists, it would update the modified time of the file.
 - `echo $0` returns the shell you are currently using
 - `cat error-log.txt` display a file in one go, you can use `-n` flag to show line number
 - `less error-log.txt` display a file page by page (press `b` for prevous page and `/` to search)